mrled/progfiguration/docs/dry-experiment.md

 I don't like repeating myself to computers.

+I ran a brief experiment here trying to avoid repeating paths.
+I ultimately decided that the cure was much more complex than the repetition, so I decided to leave it.
+The experiment is documented below.

+## The conditions

-How can we avoid this in progfiguration?
+How can we avoid repetition in progfiguration?

 * `RoleResultReference` objects could use the value from `result()` on a `ProgfigurationRole` This is still explicit - a role that needs an output from another role still accepts a parameter for it, unlike a globals scheme.